Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 to resolve a (mostly) cosmetic dialog conflict.

 A small number of items may overlap with items from Angel's Made in Heaven - Item Pack.
-They won't interfere with each other except by have the same item names though.
+They won't interfere with each other except by having the same item names.

 Components